Abishan13/FyloFrontendMentor/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge, I used HTML and CSS.**

 ## The challenge

-Your challenge is to build out this data storage component and get it looking as close to the design as possible.
+The challenge is to build out this data storage component and get it looking as close to the design as possible.